Jeff Whitley: International career

 Despite being Zambian born, due to Whitley living in England since he was a child, he was eligible to, and played for the England under-17 team.
-As his father was born in Belfast, he was also eligible to play for Northern Ireland and made his debut for them in 1997.
+As his father was born in Belfast, he was also eligible to play for Northern Ireland and made his debut for them in 1997, becoming the first black player to play for Northern Ireland.

 Personal life

-His brother, Jim was also a professional footballer, with both brothers playing for Manchester City at the same time.
+His brother, Jim was also a professional footballer, with both brothers playing for Manchester City at the same time; Jeff wore his full name on the back of his shirt for a time to differentiate between the two, who also shared the same initials.

 Whitley has spent time at the Sporting Chance clinic after becoming addicted to alcohol and drugs.
 It affected him greatly and said "at times I would just be praying just to die".
 Whitley previously worked as a car salesman in the Stockport area whilst training to become a qualified Counsellor.
 He now works for the Professional Footballers' Association.